Skip to content

 Dividers

 As a layout is made of a window or multiple windows, a window is made of a panel or multiple panels.
-Dividers allow you to take a single window and subdivide it as you see fit to best visualize your information.
+Dividers allow users to take a single window and subdivide it as they see fit to best visualize their information.

 Creating Dividers